-- 2.11.1 ACAS will neither track nor display aircraft that are not operating a transponder, including transponders that have failed.
-An exception to this is the AOTO option of ACAS Xa. - 2.11.2 ACAS will not generate an RA for non-altitude reporting traffic. - 2.11.3 ACAS may display erroneous indications when a transponder malfunctions. - 2.11.4 ACAS may not display all proximate transponder-equipped aircraft in areas of high-density traffic. - 2.11.5 Depending on the type of transponder equipment of other aircraft, the other aircraft may not be displayed when below 380 feet AGL. - 2.11.6 Design implementation may result in some short-term errors in the tracked vertical speed of another aircraft during periods of high vertical acceleration by the other aircraft. - 2.11.7 The bearing displayed by ACAS is not sufficiently accurate to support the initiation of horizontal maneuvers based solely on the traffic display (e.g., when two aircraft are converging at a 90° angle, the displayed aircraft appears to be converging with own-ship at a 45° angle on the traffic display). - 2.11.8 In some situations (mainly due to high vertical rates) TAs will not precede RAs for one or both aircraft in an encounter. - 2.11.9 TCAS II is designed to provide collision avoidance protection in the case of any two aircraft that are closing horizontally at any rate up to 1,200 NM per hour (knots) and vertically up to 10,000 fpm.
+- 2.11.1 Aircraft that are not operating a transponder will not be tracked nor displayed by TCAS II.
+ACAS Xa will display aircraft operating ADS-B Out, and with the AOTO option will generate a TA on a 1090 MHz ADS-B. RAs are not generated on aircraft operating ADS-B Only. - 2.11.2 ACAS will not generate an RA for non-altitude reporting aircraft. - 2.11.3 ACAS may display erroneous indications when a transponder or barometric altimeter system malfunctions (e.g., displaying an incorrect relative altitude on the traffic display). - 2.11.4 ACAS may not display all proximate aircraft operating a transponder in areas of high-density traffic. - 2.11.5 ACAS does not display aircraft on the ground and may not display an aircraft when own-ship ACAS estimates that the other aircraft is below 380 feet Above Ground Level (AGL), unless the other aircraft is operating with a Mode S transponder that reports airborne status. - 2.11.6 Design implementation may result in some short-term errors in the tracked vertical speed of another aircraft during periods of high vertical acceleration by the other aircraft. - 2.11.7 The bearing displayed by ACAS is not sufficiently accurate to support the initiation of horizontal maneuvers based solely on the traffic display (e.g., when two aircraft are converging at a 90° angle, the displayed aircraft appears to be converging with own-ship at a 45° angle on the traffic display). - 2.11.8 In some situations (mainly due to high vertical closure rates) TAs will not precede RAs for one or both aircraft in an encounter. - 2.11.9 TCAS II is designed to provide collision avoidance protection in the case of any two aircraft that have a horizontal closure rate up to 1,200 NM per hour (knots) and a vertical closure rate up to 10,000 fpm.
 ACAS Xa does not have a vertical closure rate limit.